I was a first-generation student, but I didn’t register for any of the first-generation services offered by my college.

 With this in mind, here are 10 of the most common confusing phrases, according to student narratives and research into student experiences.

 1. First-generation: As I shared above, this can be confusing for students who do not already self-identify as “first-generation.”
 A search for “Am I a first-generation student?” brings up thousands of hits on the CollegeConfidential.com message boards, and advocacy group I’m First lists this at the very top of their list of frequently asked questions.

 3. MWF and TR: Course catalogues often use single-letter abbreviations to indicate which days of the week a class meets on (MWF or TR).
 But as one administrator shared with EAB, multiple students didn’t realize that “R” means “Thursday,” and they had missed several weeks of Thursday sessions.

-4. FAFSA: Researchers estimate students lose out on billions of dollars in financial aid each year by not filling out this form.
-But narratives from first-generation students often cite the term "FAFSA" as one of the terms that confused them when they arrived on campus.
-On top of that, many students need to work with their family to fill out the FAFSA, and this can be even harder if their parents didn't go to college or if their family speaks a language other than English at home.
+4. FAFSA: According to one estimate, students lose out on billions of dollars in financial aid each year by not filling out this form.
+But narratives from first-generation students often cite the term “FAFSA” as one of the terms that confused them when they arrived on campus.
+On top of that, many students need to work with their family to fill out the FAFSA, and this can be even harder if their parents didn’t go to college or if their family speaks a language other than English at home.

-5. Syllabus: Receiving a syllabus—and having no idea what that meant—was one of the bewildering experiences that one student faced on her first day of community college, she recently told the Detroit Free Press.
+5. Syllabus: Receiving a syllabus—and having no idea what that meant—was one of many bewildering experiences that one student faced on her first day of community college, she told the Detroit Free Press.

 6. Credit hours: As many colleges look for ways to encourage students to take more credit hours per term, the first step may be explaining the phrase itself.
 Laurie Kattuah-Snyder, associate dean of advising and partnerships at Schoolcraft College, says many of her students don’t know what a credit hour is when they arrive.